berna1995/htb-writeups/Busqueda/README.md

 2 rows in set (0.00 sec)
 ```

-I couldn't quite figure out the hashing algorithm in order to set a custom password for administrator, and I didn't want to look at the gitea sources so i decided to copy the same salt and password from the cody user.
+I couldn't quite figure out the hashing algorithm in order to set a custom password for administrator, and I didn't want to look at the gitea sources nor try to crach the hash so i decided to copy the same salt and password from the cody user.

 ```console
 mysql> update user set salt="d1db0a75a18e50de754be2aafcad5533", passwd="b1f895e8efe070e184e5539bc5d93b362b246db67f3a2b6992f37888cb778e844c0017da8fe89dd784be35da9a337609e82e" where name="administrator";